 Seymour Hotels have had the Group's archives professionally catalogued and some material (photographs, brochures, menus, etc.) has been presented to the Jersey Archive.

 Material has also been provided to Jerripedia, The Island Wiki, an online historical encyclopaedia devoted to the Bailiwick of Jersey.
 It is a fascinating look into the past, providing a real sense of place, and will no doubt be of interest to many of our guests, past, present and future.
-Click here to view the Seymour Hotels Archive.
+Click here to view the Island wiki page

 Seymour Hotels today

 Today, George & Ada's son Robin is Chairman of the company.
-Their grandson David is Managing Director and David's daughter Stephanie, our Marketing Coordinator, is the fifth generation of The Seymour family working within the group.
+Their grandson David is Managing Director and David's son Matthew, our Group F & B Coordinator, is the fifth generation of The Seymour family working within the group.
 Our future is in safe hands!